Search

 Before coaching, Payne had a prolific international and domestic career, playing for SV Elversberg (Germany), Shamrock Rovers (Ireland) and AZ Alkmaar (Netherlands), as well as New York/New Jersey Metrostars, Colorado Rapids and DC United in Major League Soccer.
 The highlight came in 2002 when he was named the Premier League of Ireland Goalkeeper of the Year during his second season with Derry City.

-“Russell is the type of person and coach who cares about getting the most out of people as individuals while also creating a highly competitive environment to push the levels of team success,” said Jesse Marsch, former manager of Leeds United.
+“Russell is the type of person and coach who cares about getting the most out of people as individuals while also creating a highly competitive environment to push the levels of team success,” said Jesse Marsch, former manager of Leeds United and current head coach of the Canadian Men's National Team.
 “The Northwestern University soccer and sports community has hired a person that will definitely enhance the overall experience of its student athletes.”

 Payne also enjoyed a successful college playing career at Maryland from 1993 to 1996 as a four-year starter between the goalposts.
 He shined brightest as a senior, leading the ACC with an .835 save percentage and 0.88 goals against average while helping Maryland to its first-ever ACC Tournament Championship and garnering All-Tournament honors.
 A second-team All-ACC pick as a sophomore, Payne totaled 22.5 shutouts and 340 saves during his career at Maryland.
 His 10-save performance opposite Duke on Sept.
 29, 1996 still stands as a single-game record in the Terrapin annals.
 Graduating with a Bachelor of Science degree in Biology from Maryland in 1998, Payne was the recipient of the Benjamin Banneker Fellowship for Math and Science.